Founder education

 A conversion discount gives your investor a discount on the price per share when their SAFE turns into equity.
 For example, if your Series A investors are paying $1 per share, your SAFE holder may only have to pay 80 cents per share.

 Not all companies offer a conversion discount.
-Among Carta customers, the median conversion discount is 20%.
+Among Carta customers who have a conversion discount, the median conversion discount is 20%.
 In most cases, a valuation cap will be more dilutive than a conversion discount.

 Priced rounds and equity dilution